 While there’s a great deal of valuable scientific investigation into the direct experience of both mental illness and compulsive-addictive patterns, few realize how much rigorous study has also gone into the many different precursor environmental and lifestyle conditions that set people up for these same problems .
 By focusing priority attention on these risk and protective factors in the platforms feeding into Recovery Suite, we help both clients and their supportive professionals identify unique, underlying contributors to their own struggle that can inform a more comprehensive plan for reaching deeper levels of healing and recovery.

 It's not just lifestyle patterns setting people up for mental health and behavioral problems that have received scientific attention.
 There’s also a mountain of evidence exploring the impact of specific adjustments to these same lifestyle and environmental factors when it comes to finding greater healing and recovery.
-The scope of these findings provides crucial, extensive scientific backing to the hopeful education provided in the Fortify, Turn and Lift trainings.
+The scope of these findings provides crucial, extensive scientific backing to the hopeful education provided in the Fortify, Turn, Lift, and Climb trainings.

 One of the lifestyle adjustments receiving the most scientific attention is studying what happens when people infuse their experiences, especially painful ones, with more space, silence, and stillness.
 As people learn to approach a difficult problem from a gentler, calmer place, research consistently documents how that problem changes significantly for the better: less pain, less struggle, less relapse.
 As you’re well aware, mindfulness can make a significant difference for clients facing both mental health and compulsive-addictive challenges - and that’s why we provide practical training and guidance throughout our platforms in how exactly to take a more mindful approach to these struggles.